hypervalley/GolangFrameworksBasedOnLaravel/frameworks.md

 Link: [Goweb](https://github.com/stretchr/goweb)

 Last change: mid 2014.
-Abandoned.
+Abandoned (verified in march 2017).

 "Goweb follows the MVC pattern where you build controller objects, and map them to routes of URLs using the goweb.MapController function.
 Controller objects should adhear to one or more of the controllers.Restful* interfaces in order to be mapped correctly."